 Major Forest Types of Pennsylvania

-Pennsylvania’s climate, rainfall, and soil fertility support forest growth (PDF) throughout most of the state with the exception of areas that are too wet or too rocky.
+Pennsylvania’s climate, rainfall, and soil fertility support forest growth throughout most of the state with the exception of areas that are too wet or too rocky.
 The major forest types are:

 Northern Hardwood Forest